CasiExten/Table-BlackJack-Extention/README.md

 ### Requirements
 - A browser that supports unpacked extensions in developer mode :

-- Google Chrome, Microsoft Edge, Mozilla Firefox, Opera GX, Brave
+- Google Chrome, Microsoft Edge, Mozilla Firefox, Opera GX, Brave..
 - Basic understanding of JavaScript, HTML, and CSS for customization.